 What does emergency vet care cost at Pawtown?

-Emergency care costs vary based on what your pet needs — diagnostics, medications, surgery, and the complexity of treatment all factor in.
+Emergency care costs vary based on what your pet needs, as diagnostics, medications, surgery, and the complexity of treatment all factor in.
 We provide upfront estimates before beginning treatment whenever the situation allows.
 Pawtown accepts CareCredit and Scratch Pay financing to help manage unexpected veterinary costs.
 Our team is transparent about pricing and will give you a clear answer if you ask.

 Will I see Dr. Miller or Dr. Stayer for an emergency?